 Recipe Variations:

 - Vegetarian Onion Cake.
 To make a vegetarian version of this onion cake, just omit the bacon in the recipe.
-Instead you can also add in some leeks, to add a different texture of add some grated cheese, such as gouda or cheddar.
+Instead, you can also add in some leeks.

 Yum!
 This looks lekker!
 I'm definitely going to make this.